-This recall comes on the heels of a warning from the FDA to fix a host of long-standing problems, primarily the failure to function and poor fixation with its hip implant components and in its manufacturing of hip replacement parts.
-These defective Stryker products have led to numerous complaints and forced some artificial hip implant patients to have additional surgeries.
-In fact, the FDA told Stryker that it was aware that Stryker had received complaints about the improper fitting of hip implants that caused bone fractures in some patients three years ago.
+This recall follows a warning from the FDA to fix a host of long-standing problems, primarily failing to function and poor fixation with its hip implant components and in its manufacturing of hip replacement parts.
+These defective Stryker products have led to many complaints and forced some artificial hip implant patients to have additional surgeries.
+In fact, the FDA told Stryker that it knew that Stryker had received complaints about the improper fitting of hip implants that caused bone fractures in some patients three years ago.

-The following Stryker products were named in the FDA investigation for containing manufacturing defects that are potentially harmful to hip and joint replacement patients:
+The FDA investigation named the following Stryker products for containing manufacturing defects that are potentially harmful to hip and joint replacement patients:

 • Hip Implants with ceramic components